 Indiana woman killed in storm, found clutching great-grandson, 4, inside home: report

-“She always promised that she would protect us and keep us safe and she sure did last night, the victims granddaughter said
+“She always promised that she would protect us and keep us safe and she sure did last night," the victims granddaughter said

 An Indiana woman has died after she was found clutching her great-grandson, 4, inside a debris-filled mobile home struck by Monday's storm, in what family members are calling a heroic act, according to a report.